How to reduce the likelihood of cracks in the beam. How to avoid cracking timber in a wooden house? Drying logs with high frequency currents

 In contact with:

-Reasons for the appearance of cracks in the timber
+Causes of cracks in the beam

-Reason # 1 - initially raw material
+Reason number 1 - initially raw material

 Reason number 3 - artificial heating at home

-Surge heating has a detrimental effect on a wooden house.
+Spasmodic heating has a detrimental effect on a wooden house.

 To do this, we need small sawdust, which we collected in advance in a container.